wasp-ed/moduler/modul4.en.md

 **3\.
 Summarize the discussion individually (3 minutes)**

-All participants prepare to summarize in one minute the most important insights they take away from the discussion.
+All participants prepare to summarize in two minutes the most important insights they take away from the discussion.

 The observer prepares to summarize in 3 minutes the discussion as a whole based on the following aspects: